Agile marketing isn’t rocket science, though many teams still revert to old ways of working.

 If you find your marketing team isn’t acting as a unit, or there’s frustration around processes that tend to get bottlenecked, or too many meetings without clear output, then it probably means you need to shake things up.

 At Motley, we’ve been using agile working methods like build-measure-learn, test cards, retros, and kanbans with our clients and teams with good results.
 Agility has been one of the emerging trends in marketing since the rise of social media, but there’s still lots to improve.

 A linear process, known as the waterfall method, usually doesn’t allow for flexibility, flat hierarchy, transparency of doing or the accommodation of new findings during the process.
 It also tends to be a repetitive cycle of: define, plan, brief, do (usually solo, in a cave somewhere), and crawling back out of the cave for feedback.
 Sometimes we just fall in love with our plan, even if it isn’t the best way to get results we want.

 “Planning is everything, the plan is nothing.”

-At Motley we also use 15-minute daily planning sessions or digital Slack dailies to get more transparency for work, find possible bottleneck, and keep aligned with each other.
+At Motley, we also use 15-minute daily planning sessions or digital Slack dailies to get more transparency for work, find the possible bottleneck, and keep aligned with each other.